abicas/SapOnMicrosoftDemos/content/env_setup/demogw/step1.en.md

 6. You should be able to see SAP GUI Web with your credentials.
 You can close the browser now.
 We will use the userid and password in the upcoming labs.
 ![demogw](/images/demogw6.png?height=300)

+Congratulations !
+You finished the setup of the environment for our labs to be created !

+Now select the desired lab on the left to continue.